-The CTS aims at exploring and developing area-based Translation Studies across Asia, Africa and the Middle East.
-While addressing questions of Translation Studies, which developed largely based on western languages, the CTS aims to focus and shed light on regional translation practice, theory, and philosophy.
-For this purpose, the CTS organises conferences, symposia, workshops, and seminar series, and supports the publication of research in Translation Studies in the contexts of Asia and Africa.
+The centre aims at exploring and developing area-based Translation Studies across Asia, Africa and the Middle East.
+While addressing questions of Translation Studies, which developed largely based on western languages, the centre aims to focus and shed light on regional translation practice, theory, and philosophy.
+For this purpose, the centre organises conferences, symposia, workshops, and seminar series, and supports the publication of research in Translation Studies in the contexts of Asia and Africa.

-With SOAS expertise in more than 40 Asian and African languages and cultures, and academic staff who passionately study these, the CTS aims at establishing new perspectives through area-based Translation Studies.
+With SOAS expertise in more than 40 Asian and African languages and cultures, and academic staff who passionately study these, the centre aims at establishing new perspectives through area-based Translation Studies.

-The CTS functions as an intellectual home not only for academic staff but also for the MA Translation and PhD students working on Translation Studies.
-Student members of the CTS play an active part in the Centre and organise postgraduate seminars and conferences.
+The centre functions as an intellectual home not only for academic staff but also for the MA Translation and PhD students working on Translation Studies.
+Student members of the centre play an active part in the Centre and organise postgraduate seminars and conferences.

-The CTS also encourages translation activities by students, staff, and affiliates.
+The centre also encourages translation activities by students, staff, and affiliates.
 A selection of translations by our members are showcased in the staff translations section.

 Our students are happy to take on translation work.
 We welcome translation work for non-European languages such as Arabic, Chinese.
 Korean, Japanese, Persian, Turkish, and Swahili.
 Please contact email@example.com.

-Academics who sympathize with the Centre’s aims and whose work resonates with our purpose are welcome to become members of the CTS.
+Academics who sympathise with the centre’s aims and whose work resonates with our purpose are welcome to become members of the centre.